-29. Modify Section 3.8 Transportation Goal by adding the following immediately after the first paragraph:
+- e) Modify 3.8.1.7 by inserting the words "the municipality" immediately after "Health Unit." - 37.
+Modify Section 3.9 Transportation Goal by adding the following immediately after the first paragraph:

 "Early consultation with the Ministry of Transportation is encouraged to ensure the integration of municipal planning initiatives with provincial transportation planning for any proposed development adjacent to/in the vicinity of provincial and county highway."